Pints, Pounds, & Pâté

 Dressing for Summer in London

 But, for those charming, warm days, I personally like a dress and a light jacket, along with a pair of loafers to protect the feet during all the walking!
-(My American readers should be reminded that Europeans do not wear beach flip flops unless they are...you guessed it!
+(Just one more reminder for my American readers that Europeans truly do not wear beach flip flops unless they are...you guessed it!
 At the beach!).

 What to Wear in London: